Space: The next frontier in optical networks

 Micro cables are installed in microducts, which deliver spatial-efficiency in two key scenarios:

 Overbuild – when installing additional cables into an already occupied duct, a microduct override provides more optical fibres than an equivalent-sized loose tube cable.
-A 96-fibre loose tube cable measures approximately ø 12mm, whereas a 12/10mm (outer diameter of 12mm, inner diameter of 10 mm) microduct accommodates a 216-fibre high-density micro cable for 125 per cent more fibres.
+A 96-fibre loose tube cable measures approximately 12mm, whereas a 12/10mm (outer diameter of 12mm, inner diameter of 10mm) microduct accommodates a 288-fibre high-density micro cable (with an outer diameter of 8mm) for three times more fibres.

 Extreme-density ribbon cables

-As optical fibre counts hit multiple thousands, splice time becomes a key concern, as to splice 3,456 fibres individually would take more than 100 hours.
-Fortunately, ribbon cables enable mass fusion splicing, whereby 12 fibres are fused in a single step reducing splice time by as much as 80 per cent.
-This means a 3,456-fibre cable can be spliced in less than 20 hours, but this efficiency can be enjoyed on any scale as mass fusion splicing is faster than single fusion splicing at any fibre count of 12 or higher.
+As optical fibre counts hit multiple thousands, splice time becomes a key concern, as to splice 3,456 fibres individually would take over 100 hours.
+Fortunately, ribbon cables enable mass fusion splicing, where 12 fibres are fused in a single step, reducing total splice time by as much as 80 per cent.
+This means a 3,456-fibre cable can be spliced in less than 20 hours, but this efficiency can be enjoyed on any scale, as mass fusion splicing is faster than single fusion splicing at any fibre count of 12 or higher.